molgenis/molgenis-projects/README.md

 ### Online resources
 #### Websites
-A public MOLGENIS data server can be found [here](https://molgenis21.gcc.rug.nl/).
+A public MOLGENIS data server can be found [here](https://directory.bbmri-eric.eu).
 It contains the BBMRI-ERIC Directory containing biobanks and sample collection metadata form organizations all over Europe.

 You can read more about the BBMRI-ERIC groups and projects at http://www.bbmri-eric.eu/

 #### Publications
-TODO: add papters + url's
+Biopreservation and Biobanking - Holub Petr, Swertz Morris, Reihs Robert, van Enckevort David, Müller Heimo, and Litton Jan-Eric http://online.liebertpub.com/doi/10.1089/bio.2016.0088